-After your course participation has been confirmed, and award adjustments have been made (if necessary) , financial aid will be disbursed directly to your student accounts.
-We anticipate the first Summer disbursement will be made on Wednesday, June 19, and weekly thereafter.
+After your course participation has been confirmed, and award adjustments have been made (if necessary) , financial aid will be disbursed directly to your student account.
+We anticipate the first Summer disbursement will be in mid-June, and weekly thereafter.

 Federal financial aid funds are disbursed on the basis of your enrollment status at the time of disbursement, on the presumption that you will attend the classes for which aid has been awarded, including Summer Session II classes, and late starting CTIM classes, that may not have begun at the time your funds are disbursed.

 If you do not initiate attendance in Summer Session II classes that you were scheduled to attend, your Pell Grant eligibility will be recalculated, and you may be subject to a Return to Title IV Funds Calculation.
 This will result in a balance due for which you will be responsible.

 For the Summer Semester only, Massasoit will invoke low cohort default rate exemptions and will disburse Summer loans in a single installment.
 Additionally, we will not delay the disbursement of a loan for 30 days for first-time, first-year undergraduate students.